Muhiq146/Muhiq146/README.md

 - 👋 Hi, I’m Muhiq Kapadia
-- 👀 I’m interested in Django developer.
+- 👀 I’m a Jr. ReactJs developer.
-- 🌱 I’m currently learning reactJs, Django.
+- 🌱 I’m currently learning reactJs, Node.js, express.js & MongoDB.
-- 💞️ I’m looking to collaborate with a growing company.
+- 💞️ I’m looking to Practice and master the skills.
-- 📫 You can contact me at muhiq26@gmail.com
+- 📫 If you want any help, you can contact me at muhiq26@gmail.com

 <!---
 Muhiq146/Muhiq146 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.